zhengchang907/arm-oraclelinux-wls/subtemplate-src/cluster-deletenode.md

 * Go to  **Environment** -> **Servers**.

   You will find all available servers.
-Server names are listed in "Name" column.
+Server names are listed in **Name** column.

   Make note of the machine for the deleting servers, you need to find out corresponding Azure Virtual Machine names of those machines.

 ### `deletingManagedServerMachineNames`

-This value must be array, for example: ["mspVM1", "mspVM2"].
+This value must be an array of strings, for example: `["mspVM1", "mspVM2"]`.

 You can get the server names from WebLogic Server Administration Console, following the steps: